Pigius/avp-cli/README.md

 ## Testing with the isAuthorized Action

-The most critical aspect of testing the AWS Verified Permissions (AVP) service is verifying whether specific actions are authorized based on the policies you've set up.
+The most critical aspect of testing the Amazon Verified Permissions (AVP) service is verifying whether specific actions are authorized based on the policies you've set up.
 The AVP CLI Tool provides a dedicated action for this purpose: isAuthorized.

 By using the `isAuthorized` action, you can submit an authorization request to check against your policy store.
 This request will evaluate the policies within the store and determine if the action is allowed or denied based on the conditions you've defined.